marco-correa/blog-react/README.md

 `npm test` to run all the tests

-`npm run test:ui` to run the tests with Vitest UI with coverage
+`npm run test:ui` to run the tests with Vitest UI and coverage

 # App routes